Simulation Examples in CS Thinking

 Concept Recap

 Using a computer program to model and experiment with a real-world system or process.
+Simulations represent key variables and their relationships mathematically, allowing you to test scenarios, make predictions, and explore outcomes without real-world cost or risk.

-A virtual experiment—test ideas without real-world consequences.
+A virtual experimentβtest ideas without real-world consequences.

-Read the full concept explanation →How to Use These Examples
+Read the full concept explanation βHow to Use These Examples

 - Read the first worked example with the solution open so the structure is clear.